MayankPunghal/AWM/README.md

 Join our Discord server to collaborate on this project:
 [AWM Discord Invite](https://discord.gg/fkngqFQN)

+### Prerequisites
+Make sure you have the following installed:
+- Python 3.x
+- Node.js and npm
+- PostgreSQL

 ### Database Setup
 Execute the scripts to create the schema.
 You can find the scripts to run in the `Database-PG` directory.